0xSegmented/KittyHook/README.md

 # KittyHook - HASHCAT WEBHOOK
 A hashcat simplifier with use of Webhooks when completed a task. <br />
+It sends a webhook with: Cracked, Exhausted or Error <br />
 IT SUPPORTS WINDOWS AND LINUX (and MacOS)
 <br />
 ## How to use: